Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 print(result.result)
 ```

+You can see the full list of traits in [the traits/group section](https://mainframe-renewal-project.github.io/sear-docs/traits/group/)

 ### Altering a RACF group

 The sample below changes the `SYSPROG` RACF group to have a gid of 1234567.